 Attention Sag Harborites!
-Join us in supporting preservation of Sag Harbor Hills, Azurest, and Ninevah Subdivisions (SANS).
+Join us in supporting preservation of Sag Harbor Hills, Azurest, and Ninevah Subdivisions Historic District (SANS).
 If you live in the Village of Sag Harbor, please contact your local elected officials to let them know you support local historic district designation for SANS.

 Why is SANS historically significant?

+The SANS Historic District was officially listed on the National and State Registers of Historic Places in 2019.
 SANS is one of Long Island’s most significant historic districts associated with the Jim Crow era and Civil Rights Movement.
 African American families began purchasing property for summer houses in the waterfront community during the late 1940s.
 Elsewhere at this time, people of color struggled to access beaches and resorts across the United States due to racial segregation, violence, and discrimination.

-SANS quickly emerged as a popular American American leisure destination in the late Jim Crow era, becoming a bastion of the burgeoning Civil Rights Movement.
+SANS quickly emerged as a popular African American leisure destination in the late Jim Crow era, becoming a bastion of the burgeoning Civil Rights Movement.
 Many prominent black leaders and professionals became SANS homeowners, including Roscoe C. Brown Jr. (1922–2016), a decorated Tuskegee Airmen pilot, and Edward R. Dudley (1911–2005), a New York State Supreme Court Justice and U.S. Ambassador.
 Well-known celebrities like Lena Horne, Duke Ellington, and Harry Belafonte were also frequent visitors.

 Why is SANS endangered?